PassiveLogic/swift-dispatch-async/README.md

 Ideally, with either approach, this repository would transfer ownership to the swiftlang organization.

+In the interim, to move wasm support forward, portions of DispatchAsync may be inlined (copy-pasted) into various libraries to enable wasm support.
+DispatchAsync is designed for this purpose, and has special `#if` handling to ensure that existing temporary usages will be elided without breakage the moment SwiftWasm adds support for `Dispatch` into the toolchain.

 # DispatchSemaphore Limitations

 The current implementation of `DispatchSemaphore` has some limitations.
 Blocking threads goes against the design goals of Swift Concurrency.